IT Visibility: Best Practices for Clearer Operations

 Selecting an IT visibility partner

-Selecting the right IT visibility partner requires evaluating three areas: expertise, compatibility, and support.
+Pick an IT visibility partner on three criteria: expertise, fit, and support.

 Look for a partner with a proven track record of implementing IT visibility in environments similar to yours.
 Their solution should integrate with your existing IT infrastructure without creating new dependencies or workflow disruptions.
 Ongoing support, training, and product updates are also important factors, because an IT visibility solution that does not keep pace with your environment will produce stale data over time.